Nikodemek18/EIPs/EIPS/eip-compliance-token.md

 ***Limited Tokens:*** _(Experimental)_: For security, we also provide a _limited_ token.
 This is a token which cannot be used to mint others.
 In most cases, a token permits its holder to mint new tokens; a limited token cannot.
 This is useful as a division of privilege to more strongly safeguard the production new tokens.
-Systems which do not support such a distinction can simply ignore limited tokens.
+Integrators who do not support such a distinction can simply ignore limited tokens.

 ***Ecosystem Proxying:*** _(Future/Maybe)_: Token 'proxying' to enable the Ecosystem Owner to delegate token recognition to